 Are you planning to visit Salisbury and want to coincide your trip with one of its cultural events or festivals?
-There are plenty to chose from and although some have been paused due to the pandemic, they should all be starting up again soon.
+There are plenty to chose from and although some still haven't re-started after the pandemic, most are back in full swing.
 In approximate date order, here are the best of the Salisbury festivals.

 Photograph © Salisbury Journal